-Introduction
+Introduction 3

-Plain Language
+Plain Language 3

 Stop Health Care Fraud!

-Preventing Medical Mistakes
+3

+Preventing medical mistakes 4

 Section 1.
 Facts about this fee-for-service plan

 Section 2.
-How we change for 2004 9
+How we change for 2005

+Program-wide changes

+Changes to this Plan

 Section 3.
 How you get care

 Identification cards

 Where you get covered care

 Covered providers

 Covered facilities

 What you must do to get covered care

+Transitional care

+Hospital care

 How to get approval for

-• Your hospital stay (precertification)
+Your hospital stay

 Other services

 Section 4.
-Your costs for covered services 14-18
+Your costs for covered services 14

-Copayments
+Copayments 14

 Deductible

 Coinsurance

-• Differences between our allowance and the bill 14-16
+Differences between our allowance and the bill

-Your catastrophic protection out-of-pocket maximum
+Your catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments

-When Government facilities bill us
+When Government facilities bill us.

-If we overpay you
+If we overpay you 16

-When you are age 65 or over and you do not have Medicare
+When you are age 65 or over and do not have Medicare 17

-When you have Medicare
+When you have the Original Medicare Plan (Part A, Part B, or both) 18

-Should I enroll in Medicare?

 Section 5.
-Benefits

-Overview
+Benefits - OVERVIEW (See page 8 for how our benefits changed this year and pages 83-84 for a benefits summary.)

-(a) Medical services and supplies provided by physicians and other health care professionals
+Section 5(a) Medical services and supplies provided by physicians and other health care professionals.
+21

-(b) Surgical and anesthesia services provided by physicians and other health care professionals
+Section 5(b) Surgical and anesthesia services provided by physicians and other health care professional

-(c) Services provided by a hospital or other facility, and ambulance services
+Section 5(c) Services provided by a hospital or other facility, and ambulance services

-(d) Emergency services/accidents
+Section 5(d) Emergency services/accidents

-(e) Mental health and substance abuse benefits
+Section 5(e) Mental health and substance abuse benefits

-(f) Prescription drug benefits
+Section 5(f) Prescription drug benefits 51

-(g) Special features 50
+Section 5(g) Special features 55

-Flexible benefits option 50
+Flexible benefits option 55

-Centers of excellence for tissue and organ transplants
+Centers of excellence for tissue and organ transplants 55

-Healthy Pregnancy Program
+Healthy Pregnancy Program 55

-Disease management programs 50
+Disease management programs

-Web enabled customer service 50
+Web enabled customer service 56

-(h) Dental benefits 51
+Section 5(h) Dental benefits

-(i) Non-FEHB benefits available to Plan members
+Section 5(i) Non-FEHB benefits available to Plan members 59

 Section 6.
-General exclusions - things we don't cover
+General exclusions - things we don't cover 60

 Section 7.
-Filing a claim for covered services
+Filing a claim for covered services 62

 Section 8.
-The disputed claims process
+The disputed claims process 64

 Section 9.
-Coordinating benefits with other coverage
+Coordinating benefits with other coverage 66

-• When you have other health coverage
+When you have other health coverage 66

-• What is Medicare?
+What is Medicare?

+Should I enroll in Medicare?
+66

+The Original Medicare Plan (Part A or Part B)

-• Medicare + Choice
+Medicare Advantage

+Private Contract with your physician

 TRICARE and CHAMPVA

 Workers' Compensation

 Medicaid

-• When other Government agencies are responsible for your care
+When other Government agencies are responsible for your care

-• When others are responsible for injuries
+·

-Section 10 Definitions of terms we use in this brochure
+Section 10.
+Definitions of terms we use in this brochure 72

-Section 11 FEHB facts
+Section 11.
+FEHB Facts 75

-Coverage information
+Coverage information 75

-No pre-existing condition limitation
+No pre-existing condition limitation 75

-• Where you can get information about enrolling in the FEHB Program
+Where you can get information about enrolling in the FEHB Program 75

-• Types of coverage available for you and your family
+Types of coverage available for you and your family

 Children's Equity Act

-• When benefits and premiums start
+When benefits and premiums start

-• When you retire
+When you retire

 When you lose benefits

-• When FEHB coverage ends
+When FEHB coverage ends

 Spouse equity coverage

 Temporary Continuation of Coverage (TCC)

 Converting to individual coverage

-Getting a Certificate of Group Health Plan Coverage
+Getting a Certificate of Group Health Plan Coverage 77

-Two new l Federal Programs complement FEHB benefits
+Section 12.
+Two Federal Programs complement FEHB benefits

 The Federal Flexible Spending Account Program - FSAFEDS

-The Federal Long Term Care Insurance Program
+The Federal Long Term Care Insurance Program 81

-INDEX
+Index 82

-Summary of benefits
+Summary of benefits for the Foreign Service Benefit Plan - 2005 83

-Rates Back cover
+2005 Rate Information for Foreign Service Benefit Plan 88